 Around the turn of the century, Fort Stevens saw upgrades, such as 8 new concrete batteries, ten-inch rifled canons, six inch rifles, and 12-inch canons.
 The upgrades came as part of a national effort to better protect coastal defense systems.
 Fort Stevens was to work together with Fort Canby and Fort Columbia to defend the Columbia River.

-WWII and Fort Stevens
+Fort Stevens WWII History

 World War II was Fort Steven’s busiest era.
 Fort Stevens grew massively, with new batteries, new guns, and new buildings to house the 2,500 men stationed there.
 The only real wartime action Fort Stevens saw, was in 1942 when a Japanese submarine surfaced and fired at the Fort, The attack caused almost no damage, and the Harbor Defense Commander refused to return fire.
-It was night and the Japanese did not currently know the location of the Forts along the river.
-Returning fire would give the Japanese valuable intel as to the location of Fort Stevens.
-The submarine waited patiently for a response before

 retreating.